User Provisioning Tool

 Periodically invite managers and application owners to review

-lists of users and security entitlements within their scope of
+users and security entitlements within their scope of

-authority, flagging inappropriate entries for further review
+authority, flagging inappropriate entries for removal.

 - Authorization workflow:

 Validate all proposed changes, regardless of their origin and

 invite business stake-holders to approve them before they are applied

 As well, a user provisioning system must be able to connect

 these processes to systems and applications, using connectors